 The film is a composite adaptation of various Oz media.
 It takes elements from the books The Wonderful Wizard of Oz, The Marvelous Land of Oz, and Dorothy and the Wizard in Oz, as well as the then-popular 1902 play.

 The story begins with Dorothy and her cow Imogene in Kansas being chased by a mule.
 The two run into the fields, where Dorothy finds the scarecrow is alive.
 A tornado hits the trio and sends them (along with Dorothy's dog Toto and the unnamed mule) to the land of Oz.
 In the Emerald City, the Wizard declares his retirement.
 The evil witch Momba appears and attacks the Wizard, but the paper crowning the new leader disappears.
 Dorothy and her peers travel through the woods where they end up meeting the Cowardly Lion, the Tin Woodsman, and Eureka the cat along the way.
 They also find the missing paper in a tree.
-Momba orders her soldiers to capture the group, but Dorothy kill her by throwing water on her.
+Momba orders her soldiers to capture the group, but Dorothy kills her by throwing water on her.
 The Wizard celebrates at his retirement party, names the Scarecrow the new king, and leaves in a balloon.

 The film was made by the Selig Polyscope Company, however L. Frank Baum had no direct input.
 It was made during the period he lost the rights to The Wonderful Wizard of Oz and The Marvelous Land of Oz.
 The film was made to fulfill a contractual obligation of Baum's caused by his bankruptcy due to The Fairylogue and Radio-Plays (the oldest film adaptation of Oz from 1908).